Sewer Gas Smell in House: Causes, Health Risks & Solutions

 Immediate Danger Warning

 If you notice a sudden, strong sewer gas odor combined with dizziness, confusion, or difficulty breathing, evacuate the home immediately and call 911.
-At high concentrations, hydrogen sulfide is deadly within minutes.
+At concentrations above 500 ppm, hydrogen sulfide can cause collapse within 5 minutes and death within an hour.
+Above 700 ppm, unconsciousness can happen within one or two breaths.
 Do NOT attempt to investigate the source yourself.

 Children, elderly individuals, pregnant women, and anyone with respiratory conditions such as asthma face heightened risk from even low-level sewer gas exposure.